Simple Codes and Sparse Recovery with Fast Decoding: Code Construction and Decoding

-We conclude this section by analyzing the runtime of the randomized decoder. \begin{thm} On input $Hx$ for $x=c+e$ with $c\in\cC$ and $e$ a $K$-sparse error vector, procedure \textnormal{\texttt{Decode}} returns $e$ with probability at least $1-\eta$ in expected time
+We conclude this section by analyzing the runtime of the randomized decoder. \begin{thm} On input $Hx$ for $x=c+e$ with $c\in\cC$ and $e$ a $K$-sparse error vector, procedure \textnormal{\textsc{Decode}} Algorithm~\ref{alg:randdecoder} returns $e$ with probability at least $1-\eta$ in time

 where